 Program Officer, Education

 Tacarra joined CIR in September 2018 as the Council’s first AmeriCorps volunteer.
-At CIR, Tacarra supports our high school education portfolio, while also organizing our community events, and assisting with the IV program.
-Prior to arriving in Santa Fe, Tacarra was an IVLP intern at World Learning in Washington, D.C. where she provided program coordination to multiple IVLP teams.
+Tacarra leads our high school and college education programs, while also assisting our community events and the IV program.
+Before moving to Santa Fe, Tacarra was an intern at World Learning in D.C.

 Raised in Los Lunas, New Mexico, Tacarra received a Bachelor of Arts degree in international studies from the University of New Mexico.
-She spent two years studying abroad in the Balkans and additionally completed two internships at the U.S. Embassy in Warsaw and U.S. Embassy in Sarajevo.
+She spent two years studying abroad in the Balkans and completed internships at the U.S. Embassy in Warsaw and U.S. Embassy in Sarajevo.
 Tacarra earned a Master of Arts degree in global studies from Missouri State University and spent a summer studying Russian foreign policy in Moscow.
-Her graduate research focused on education in emergencies, which led Tacarra to become a volunteer teacher at a summer camp for Syrian refugees in Lebanon.
-Outside of work, Tacarra enjoys cooking, exploring Santa Fe, and tending to plants on her balcony.
+Her graduate research focused on education in emergencies, which led Tacarra to become a volunteer English teacher for Syrian refugees in Lebanon.
+Outside of work, Tacarra can be found exploring Santa Fe and tending to plants on her balcony.